The Sceptical Chymist

 The Sceptical Chymist: or Chymico-Physical Doubts & Paradoxes is the title of a book by Robert Boyle, published in London in 1661.
 In the form of a dialogue, the Sceptical Chymist presented Boyle's hypothesis that matter consisted of corpuscles and clusters of corpuscles in motion and that every phenomenon was the result of collisions of particles in motion.
 Boyle also objected to the definitions of elemental bodies propounded by Aristotle and by Paracelsus, instead defining elements as "perfectly unmingled bodies" (see below).
 For these reasons Robert Boyle has sometimes been called the founder of modern chemistry.

+The main setting for the book is a private garden, where five characters are having a conversation about the constituents of mixed bodies.
+Four of the characters are named, while the fifth one is the unnamed narrator.
+Due to the popularity of the book, Aristotle’s doctrine of the four elements and Paracelsus’ theory of the three principles gradually passed into disuse.

 Contents

 The first part of the book begins with 5 friends (Carneades the host and the Skeptic, Philoponus the Chymist, Themistius the Aristotelian, Eleutherius the impartial Judge, and an unnamed narrator) meeting in Carneades's garden and chatting about the constituents of mixed bodies.

 In part one, Carneades (Boyle) lays out four propositions to the gathering, which sets the foundation for the rest of the book.
 They are as follows: